 Make coffee cubes with leftover coffee for iced coffee in the afternoon.
 This will keep your iced coffee from ending up diluted by melted ice cubes.

 The cost of hair and makeup products can add up.
 And getting your hair cut can cost you upward of $40 a pop.

 Most beauty products are made with the same ingredients.
 Branch out and try a less expensive brand.
-Do a little research before purchasing the product so you can see if the average consumer was satisfied.
+Do a little research before purchasing the product so you can see if the average consumer is satisfied.
 There are thousands of beauty blogs to help you.